SpringNyan/vuex-typescript-helper/README.md

 # vuex-typescript-helper

-Helper for Vuex with TypeScript
+Namespaced store helper for Vuex with TypeScript

+Usage: see test/test.ts